-In the recent years, the term influencer marketing has generated a lot of buzz.
+In recent years, the term influencer marketing has generated a lot of buzzes.

 From small businesses to Fortune 100 companies, independent freelancers to CMOs, everyone seems very much interested in influencer marketing.
 In fact, if we go by the latest influencer marketing statistics, the channel is turning more attractive than other digital channels and paid campaigns.

 - Influencer marketing delivers 11 times higher ROI than traditional marketing and advertisements.
 (TapInfluence, 2017)